 - If your plan covers long-range tows … Get a tow back home to a repair shop you know and trust.

-What if I have passengers or pets in my car?
+Can I get a tow if I have passengers or pets in my car?

 The situation shouldn’t be any different even if you have kids or pets in the car with you.
 When you call for roadside assistance, just mention how many passengers you have with you so the technician can have room for everyone in the tow truck if you need a ride.
 Also, mention if any of your passengers need a wheelchair-accessible vehicle.